 “Personally, some of my best memories in the game are from the years spent with the Medicine Hat Tigers (1978-1981) when I chose to leave home for the first time,” said Hrudey.
 “I am proud to help make more North Americans aware of the unique combination of professional-style hockey, education and character building that CHL players receive, and to be a sounding board for players.”

-The Champions Awareness campaign will highlight graduates who have used the CHL as a springboard to careers and will also be supported throughout the 2010/11 season by teams and broadcast partners who will profile success stories and share public service announcements during games.
+The Champions Awareness campaign will highlight graduates who have used the CHL as a springboard to careers and will also be supported by teams and broadcast partners who will profile success stories and share public service announcements during games.

 About Canadian Hockey League

-The Canadian Hockey League is the world’s largest development hockey league with 51 Canadian and nine American teams participating in the Ontario Hockey League, Quebec Major Junior Hockey League and Western Hockey League.
+The Canadian Hockey League is the world’s largest development hockey league with 52 Canadian and eight American teams participating in the Ontario Hockey League, Quebec Major Junior Hockey League and Western Hockey League.
 CHL players graduate from high school at a rate higher than the Canadian national average.
 Last season, more than nine million fans attended CHL games in the regular season, playoffs and at the MasterCard Memorial Cup.
-The CHL supplies more players to the National Hockey League than any other league.
-Last season 692 graduates attended North American post-secondary institution on scholarships from CHL teams.
+The CHL supplies more players to the National Hockey League and Canadian Interuniversity Sport than any other league.